turbot/pipes-docs/docs/using/powerpipe/mods.md

 You can manage mods from the **Mods** tab for the Powerpipe service in your workspace.

-Navigate to your workspace, then the the **Pipes** tab, and choose **Powerpipe**.
+Navigate to your workspace, then to the **Pipes** tab, and choose **Powerpipe**.
 The **Mods** tab will list the mods that you have installed, as well as information about the version or branch that is installed.
 You can type a search string or filter in the search box to filter the list.

 ![](/images/docs/pipes/powerpipe/powerpipe_mods_list.png)